rpmuller/ePubs/WP1.md

 > to feel no misfortune, to be free from anger, envy, and jealousy one
 > who (why wrap up my meaning?) desires to change his manhood for
 > godhead, and who in this poor body of his has his purpose set upon
-> com- munion with God.
+> communion with God.
 Show him to me.
 Nay, you cannot.

 Epictctus is never weary of showing how we should deal with what are considered misfortunes, which he does often by means